EricPogueExampleCode-Web/introductions-2024/README.md

 - GitHub Pages supports only static content.
 - Public repositories mean all source code is publicly visible.
-- For more advanced features like custom domains or Jekyll themes, refer to the GitHub Pages documentation.

-In this updated guide, the customization of the website is done through GitHub's web interface, eliminating the need to clone the repository locally.
-This approach is straightforward and convenient for making quick edits or for users less familiar with Git.

-## Eric’s Comments
-It took quite a lot of time to craft the ChatGPT prompts, but I like the resulting instructions.
-Note that this repository is the GitHub template repository that you should use in the instructions above.

-There should also be a step 6.
-ChatGPT did not know that I added a README.md file.

 ### Step 6: Update README.md File